NotPiny/DaalBot/README.md

 # DaalBot

-V5
+# Verison
+# 5.2

+# Description
-A discord bot for all your random command needs i guess
+A fun discord bot for all your random command needs and also has some useful commands

-Open source (I mean this is github so that is kind of obvious :P)

-Moving to slash commands but some commands start with `$`
+# Prefix
+Can do both slash and prefix commands
+(some commands prefix's are set in config.json)

 ![DaalBot Icon](https://pinymedia.web.app/Daalbot.png)